The Dispersion of Power: A Critical Realist Theory of Democracy

 Political Philosophy Podcast with Toby Buckle (apple)

 NB: All of these interviews run for over an hour!
-In case you only have time for one: Vatsal Naresh (for New Books in Political Science) allowed me to give the most general overview of the book, while Jeffrey Church (for Political Theory Review) and Mark Pennington (for the Governance Podcast) delved more deeply into some of the thornier theoretical questions involved, and Toby Buckle (for Political Philosophy Podcast) got more directly into some of the practical political stakes of my arguments.
+In case you only have time for one: Vatsal Naresh (for New Books in Political Science) and Bob Talisse (for New Books in Philosophy) allowed me to give the most general overview of the book—each geared towards an audience within their respective disciplines.
+Jeffrey Church (for Political Theory Review) and Mark Pennington (for the Governance Podcast) delved more deeply into some of the thornier theoretical questions involved.
+Toby Buckle (for Political Philosophy Podcast) got more directly into some of the practical political stakes of my arguments.

 Video lectures / Q&A